Item Number: FP536

 Why Order From Us?

-We proudly offer premium hardneck garlic varieties like Metechi Garlic, carefully grown by expert farmers to ensure excellent germination and vigorous growth.
-Sold by the pound, Metechi thrives in fall plantings and performs especially well in cold climates, producing large, robust cloves with a powerful, lingering heat.
-Place your order today to explore our full selection of hardneck seed garlic varieties and softneck seed garlic varieties—perfect for cultivating a flavorful and productive garden.
+We proudly offer premium hardneck garlic varieties like Metechi Garlic, grown by trusted farmers to ensure excellent germination and strong, flavorful yields.
+Sold by the pound, Metechi excels in fall plantings and thrives in northern gardens.
+Place your order today and explore our full selection of hardneck seed garlic varieties and softneck seed garlic varieties—ideal for creating a productive, flavorful home garden.

 ** For more information, see our Garlic Resource Center and try out our Garlic Selector Tool to find the perfect garlic for your growing zone and tastes.
 Or check out all of our Garlic Learning Blogs where our staff have selected dozens of articles, videos, recipes and tips to help you learn how to successfully grow garlic bulbs.**